Come live and work in Australia!

 - Assistance with gathering the required documents and translations

-- Information and registration with the Australian Physiotherapy Council (APC)
+- Information on registering with the Australian Physiotherapy Council (APC)

 - APC eligibility assessment, written assessment, and cultural sensitivity training